-Display messages on vehicles without steering wheel buttons Display messages Possible causes/consequences and ► Solutions NO TPMS The NO message is displayed for 30 seconds.
+Display messages on vehicles without steering wheel buttons Display messages Possible causes/consequences and ► Solutions (63) The activation conditions for cruise control have not been met.
+You can only activate cruise control from speeds of 20 mph (30 km/h) . or Cruise control has been deactivated due to a malfunction. ► Have cruise control checked at a qualified specialist workshop.
+NO TPMS The NO message is displayed for 30 seconds.
 The TPMS message is also displayed after 30 seconds.
-The tire pressure monitor has malfunctioned. ▶ Have the tire pressure monitor and the wheels checked at a qualified specialist workshop.
+The tire pressure monitor has malfunctioned.
+Have the tire pressure monitor and the wheels checked at a quali- fied specialist workshop.
 NO TPMS The NO message is displayed for 30 seconds.
 The TPMS message is also displayed after 30 seconds.
-The tire pressure monitor is not receiving signals from one or more wheels because: a wheel has been replaced with the spare wheel without wheel electronics. the maximum temperature on one of the wheel electronics units has been exceeded. the wheel electronics are malfunctioning.
-Have wheels with suitable wheel electronics units installed at a qualified specialist workshop. - - TPMS The message is displayed for 30 seconds.
+The tire pressure monitor is not receiving signals from one or more wheels because: a wheel has been replaced with the spare wheel without wheel electronics. • the maximum temperature on one of the wheel electronics units has been exceeded. • the wheel electronics are malfunctioning.
+Have wheels with suitable wheel electronics units installed at a qualified specialist workshop. - - TPMS The - - message is displayed for 30 seconds.
 The TPMS message is also displayed after 30 seconds.
-The pressure is insufficient in one or more tires, or the pressures of the individual tires differ significantly. ► Check the tire pressure and correct it if necessary (&gt; page 291).
+The pressure is insufficient in one or more tires, or the pressures of the individual tires differ significantly. ► Check the tire pressure and correct it if necessary (▷ page 249).